 On the small screen, in addition to his work on Halt and Catch Fire, he has made guest appearances on hit shows such as Six Feet Under, The Shield, CSI, How I Met Your Mother, and (in a recurring role) Bones.

-McNairy was nominated for Best Actor at the 2010 British Independent Film Awards for his work in the critically acclaimed film Monsters from director Gareth Edwards.
-Other prestigious nominees included Colin Firth and Jim Broadbent.
-His film In Search of a Midnight Kiss, which he both starred in and produced, won the John Cassavetes Award [the Best Feature Made For Under $500,000] at the Independent Spirit Awards.
+He was a Best Actor nominee at the 2010 British Independent Film Awards for his performance in the acclaimed independent film Monsters, written and directed by Gareth Edwards.
+The year prior, In Search of a Midnight Kiss, which McNairy both starred in and produced, was honored with the John Cassavetes Award [the Best Feature Made For Under $500,000] at the Independent Spirit Awards.
 The movie was written and directed by Alex Holdridge.